Force Measurement Glossary

 A circuit that performs signal filtering, amplification, and isolation to ensure a more accurate output signal.

-The time interval required to ensure that any further changes in the output reading of the load being measured are tolerable.
-Equivalently, it is the time required for the output reading to stabilize and maintain a certain value before it is recorded as the actual output value.
+The time interval required to ensure that any further changes in the output reading of the measured load are tolerable.
+Equivalently, it is the time required for the output reading to stabilize and maintain a steady value before recording it as the actual output value.

 Standard Test Conditions:

-The ambient conditions under which measurements should be performed, abbreviated as STC.
+The ambient conditions required for valid test measurements, abbreviated as STC.
 These conditions include factors such as temperature, humidity, and pressure for force measurements.

 A load whose size/magnitude does not change with time.